shuklabhisekh/Clone-of-Mailchimp/README.md

 ## About Mailchimp
 Mailchimp is an all-in-one Marketing Platform for small business.
 Which empower millions of customers around the world to start and grow their businesses with our smart marketing technology, award-winning support, and inspiring content, Mailchimp is 100% founder-owned and highly profitable.
-Mailchimp was designed as an alternative to the oversized, expensive email software
+Mailchimp was designed as an alternative to the oversized, expensive email software.

 ## Tech Stacks Used
 - React